Syed-Muhammad-Ali-git/socialmedia-app/README.md

 ## Notes

-- All data is stored locally in the browser's localStorage; refreshing or clearing browser data will erase users and posts.
+- All data is stored locally in the browser's localStorage; clearing browser data will erase users and posts.
 - Image uploads are handled as base64 data URLs stored in localStorage.
 - This is a prototype and not meant for production use.